 Orthodontic solutions are best provided by certified orthodontists.
 This is because orthodontists have the highest level of training, experience and education to diagnose, treat and to help prevent and correct problems with the alignment of your teeth and jaws, and the growth of your face in general.
-Board certified orthodontists take on the highest level of achievement in the specialty and comprise less than 25 percent of the specialists.
-Dr. Mark is one of these specialists and a Diplomate of the American Board of Orthodontists.
+The highest level of achievement for an orthodontist is to become board certified.
+Less than 25 percent achieve this goal.
+Dr. Mark is a certified orthodontist and a Diplomate of the American Board of Orthodontists.

 A recent trend in general dental offices is to offer invisalign or braces.
 However it’s important to understand, general dentists are not orthodontists.
 To be an orthodontist, after graduating from dental school, you attend a 2-3 year full-time accredited residency (just as physicians do to specialize) that is recognized by the American Dental Association (ADA).
 An orthodontist graduates with 4000 to 6000 hours of training.